karan-shr/JHU_DSS_Get-n-Clean-Data_Project/README.md

-# cousera_get-n-clean-data_project
-Course Project (in Week-3) from the 3rd course (Get n Clean Data) of the Coursera (John Hopkins) Data Science Specialisation
+# Getting and Cleaning Data Course Project

+## About:
+This repository contains code and documentation submitted for evaluation to Coursera (and John Hopkins) Getting and Cleaning Data course.

+## Author: Karan Sharma